mathjax/MathJax-docs/mathml.rst

 If you must use named entities, you may need to declare them in the `DOCTYPE` declaration by hand.

-When you use MathML in an HTML4 document rather than an XHTML one (MathJax will work with both), you should not use the "self-closing" form for tags with no content, but should use separate open and close tags.
+When you use MathML in an HTML document rather than an XHTML one (MathJax will work with both), you should not use the "self-closing" form for tags with no content, but should use separate open and close tags.
 That is, use